-For 30 years, DFI has hosted this event at the Idaho Capitol steps.
+For 31 years, DFI has hosted this event at the Idaho Capitol steps.
 Over 1,000 students, parents, law enforcement, survivors, and elected officials are inspired to live a life free from the hindrances of drug culture.
 In-school activities and presentations take place throughout the week.
+Click here to view our 2019 interview with KTVB.

 This campaign empowers youth to find a healthy passion as an alternative to engaging in drug culture.
 DFI visits schools to document students' natural highs and slideshows are presented to their peers.